J-Afzal/Lane-and-Object-Detection/README.md

 The yolo4.weights file could not be uploaded due to GitHub's 100 MB upload limit, but can be downloaded from [here](https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights) and should be copied to the `resources/yolo` folder.

 <!--

 TODO

 1. Add CI and CD workflows (with debug output)

-    Fix build step

-    cmake -S . -B ./build -D CMAKE_BUILD_TYPE=Release -DBUILD_opencv_world=ON

-    cmake --build ./build --config Release

-    Put above in linters? to build in release and option to be in parallel for local dev remove opencv contrib as dep
+    remove opencv contrib as dep

-    for both this and terminal games create a template release
+    Linters changes:

-    Get-AllFilePathsToTest doesn't work
+        - Get-AllFilePathsToTest doesn't work
-    Add exclude binaries (by getting them from gitattributes) from Get-AllFilePathsToTest and Get-FilteredFilePathsToTest True True in cspell config linter
+        - Add exclude binaries option (by getting them from gitattributes) from Get-AllFilePathsToTest and Get-FilteredFilePathsToTest
+        - True True in cspell config linter - why?
-    prettier step is broken
+        - prettier step is broken?
-    Fix clang tools locally
+        - Fix clang tools locally
-    add try catch in linter funcs to return to root repo if failure
+        - add try catch in linter funcs which change location with Set-location to return to repo root if failure
+        - General linter function called build code or Build-TerminalGames and Build-LaneAndObjectDetection? which does everything? cmake -S . -B ./build -D CMAKE_BUILD_TYPE=Release -DBUILD_opencv_world=ON cmake --build ./build --config Release
+            Options: -BuildType [Debug,Release] -Parallel [number] -CleanBuild (both local and opencv for lane and object detection)
+            (x.
+Create build script to build opencv on any platform and then build my code (same for terminal games?))

+    For both lane and object detection and terminal games create a template release workflow (and compare workflows and CMakelists differences)

+    Update README with installation instructions (with reference to function that does it all)

 2. Fix clang linting issues
     cpp core guidelines-special-member-functions for Terminal Games (mainmenu and game)